thankmelater23/MyFitZ/README.md

 ---
 <h2 align="center"><a id="�About"></a><strong>📱About<strong></h2>

-- MyFitZ allows you to always have a visulization of your personal wardrobe and also a refernce to wanted clothing items, never second guessing whats in your closet again
+- MyFitZ allows you to always have a visulization of your personal wardrobe and also a refernce to wishlist wardrobe; never second guessing whats in your closet!

-- If yuo use MyFitZ setting up outfit will be a THOUSAND time easier
+- If you use MyFitZ setting up outfits will be a THOUSAND time easier!!!

-- You'll love MyFitZ because it keeps track of your clothes in multiple ways, most of which are automized.
+- You'll love MyFitZ because it keeps track of your entire wardrobe in various ways, most of which are automized.

-MyFitZ is better than trying to remember all of your clothes, shoes, and accessories.
+- Forgetting if that shirt was a light blue or dark blue to go which your cool new jeans is a thing of the past.

-- MyFitZ is the new age way of dealing with your closet.
+- MyFitZ is the new age way of dealing with your wardrobe.
+Saving you time, energy, and giving you the comfort of being sure what you have and what you’ll be wearing.

+- MyFitZ is for everyone, babies, kids, businesses, stores, clothing lines, fashion designers, fashion enthusiast, and so much more.

 ___
 ## **🎁Features** <a id="Features"></a>

+- [x] Sharing
+- [x] Options
+- [x] Weather Info
+- [x] Wear Item
+- [x] Item Browser
+- [x] Gif tutorials
+- [x] Add/Edit Items
 - [x] Watch-Integration
+- [x] User Creater Page
+- [x] Webview to WebPage
 - [x] Favorites List
+- [x] Recently Worn List
 - [x] Recently Deleted List
-- [x] Recently Worn List
-- [x] Item Browser
-- [x] Gif tutorials
-- [x] Webview to WebPage
-- [x] Sharing
-- [x] Options
-- [x] User Creater Page
 - [x] Item and wardrobe stats
-- [x] Weather Info
 - [x] Item Viewer/Item Summary Page
-- [x] Wear Item
-- [x] Add/Edit Items
 - [x] Closet and Wishlist Wardrobes
 ___
 ## **📹Youtube Videos** <a id="Youtube-Videos"></a>